-Met Office test app Privacy Policy
+Met Office At a glance Beta test app Privacy Policy

 The Met Office takes the privacy of its customers very seriously.
-This privacy policy applies to your use of the Met Office Android or iOS test mobile application software (“App”) and explains how we use any personal information we collect about you.
+This privacy policy applies to your use of the Met Office Android or iOS mobile application software (“App”) and explains how we use any personal information we collect about you.
 We do not knowingly collect personal data from children below the age of 13.
 Do not use the App if you are below the age of 13 without obtaining parental consent.

 The Data Controller is the Met Office, FitzRoy Road, Exeter, Devon, EX1 3PB on behalf of the Department for Science, Innovation and Technology of the United Kingdom of Great Britain and Northern Ireland (DSIT).